boreauxx/car-rental-app/README.md

 ## Objects Folder
 the `objects` folder contains:
- - abstract **vehicle** class used for every vehicle instance
+ - the `vehicle` class, abstract, used for every vehicle instance
  - to add a new vehicle simply created it, add deisred new fields and extends Vehicle
  - the **invoice** class is used for the output via its `format()` method
+ - the **rentAndInsurance** class is used for easier storing of the values

 ## Services Folder
 the `services` folder contains:
  - all the business logic
  - interaface and its implementation similar to a service bean in a RESTful API
- - methods for creating a vehicle, calucating its rent and insurance, setting values based on input, checking for discounts, formatting
+ - `processing service` with methods for creating a vehicle, calucating its rent and insurance, setting values based on input, checking for discounts, formatting
+ - additional `input service` to handle all user inputs and verify them separetly to keep the main file clean

 ## Constants Folder
 the `constants` folder contains: